Skip to main content

 On-campus / Hyde Park highlights

-• Visit the Robie House – a Prairie-School architectural landmark by Frank Lloyd Wright
+• Frederick C. Robie House – a Prairie-School landmark by Frank Lloyd Wright

 • Stroll along the Midway Plaisance and nearby lakefront